sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

     <solution>
       <div class="detailed-solution">
       <p>Explanation</p>

-      <p>People who are not immunized against a disease may still not fall sick from the disease.
-If someone is trying to learn whether or not preventative measures against the disease have any impact, he or she may see these people and conclude, since they have remained healthy despite not being immunized, that immunizations have no effect.
+      <p>People who are not immunized against a disease might still not fall sick from the disease.
+If someone is trying to learn whether or not preventative measures against the disease have any impact, he or she might see these people and conclude, since they have remained healthy despite not being immunized, that immunizations have no effect.
 Consequently, he or she would tend to believe that immunization (or other preventative measures) have fewer benefits than they actually do.</p>
       </div>
     </solution>
     </choiceresponse>